Encoding and Enumerating Acyclic Orientations of Graphs: Encoding acyclic orientations of complete multipartite graphs

 In this Section, we deal with encoding the acyclic orientations of the complete multipartite graphs with labelled parts but unlabelled vertices.
-The encoding we obtain allows us to count the number of non-isomorphic acyclic orientations of the complete multipartite graphs and for non-isomorphic acyclic orientations of the complete multipartite graphs with a directed spanning tree (\emph{i.e.}, an acyclic orientation with a unique source).
+The encoding we obtain allows us to count the number of non-isomorphic acyclic orientations of a complete multipartite graph and also for non-isomorphic acyclic orientations of a complete multipartite graphs which contain a directed spanning tree, \emph{i.e.}, an acyclic orientation with a unique source.

 \begin{lemma} In every acyclic orientation of a complete multipartite graph there are both source and sink vertices.

 Furthermore, all sources (sinks, respectively) are vertices in the same part of the multipartite graph, whenever there are more than one source (sink, respectively). \end{lemma}